etroimcasso/SimpleMailer/README.md

 1. Build the project

->npm run build
+>yarn run build

 2. Create an admin account

->npm run addAdminUser
+>yarn run addAdminUser

 3. Run the production server

->npm run production
+>yarn run production

 4. Sign in using the account you created earlier